 Guitarist, mandolinist and multi-instrumentalist John Ehlis is a composer and band leader living in the New York area.

-Ehlis has performed with musicians ranging from the avant-garde of jazz including John Tchicai, Oliver Lake, Joseph Jarman, Karl Berger, Perry Robinson, and Francis Wong, to vocalists Marie Afonso and Loire Cotler, the instrument maker Ken Butler, mandolinist Joe Craven, classical guitarist Philip Hii, world music pioneer Sylvain Leroux, frame drum master Glen Velez, Slovakian poet Gabriel Ariel Levicky, Russian painter Andrey Tamarchenko, dancer Charmaine Warren, tap dancer Jon Luks, Basque musicians Tapia and Leturria, Ghanian musician Zorkie Nelson, Danish drummer Kresten Osgood, Finnish saxophonist Mikko Innanen, Argentine guitarist Quique Sinesi, and Pakistani singer Fawzia Afzal Khan.
+Ehlis has performed with musicians ranging from the avant-garde of jazz including John Tchicai, Oliver Lake, Joseph Jarman, Karl Berger, Perry Robinson, and Francis Wong, to vocalists Marie Afonso, Loire Cotler, the instrument maker Ken Butler, mandolinist Joe Craven, classical guitarist Philip Hii, world music pioneer Sylvain Leroux, frame drum master Glen Velez, Slovakian poet Gabriel Ariel Levicky, Russian painter Andrey Tamarchenko, dancer Charmaine Warren, tap dancer Jon Luks, Argentine guitarists Juan Falu, Quique Sinesi, Basque musicians Kepa Junkera, Tapia and Leturria, Ghanian musician Zorkie Nelson, Danish drummer Kresten Osgood, Finnish saxophonist Mikko Innanen, Argentine guitarist Quique Sinesi, and Pakistani singer Fawzia Afzal Khan.

 He can also be heard with vocalist Olivia Foschi, singer-songwriters Scott E. Moore and Jessica Owen, Karl Berger’s Improvisers Orchestra, pianist/composer Elizabeth Woodbury-Kasius (Heard), saxophonist Tony White (Reunion Project), and in duo with percussionist Glen Fittin.